mtusman/gemini-python/README.md

 ### PrivateClient
 This endpoint requires both a public and private key to access the API.
-Hence, one must have an account with gemini and register an application.
+Hence, one must have an account with Gemini and register an application.
 So far, if the 'heartbeat' option is enabled for the API, the user must manually revive the heartbeat.
 Further options will be added in the future in order to avoid doing this manually.

 The payload of the requests
 will be a JSON object.
-Rather than being sent as the body of the POST request, gemini requires it to be base-64 encoded and stored as a header in the request.
+Rather than being sent as the body of the POST request, Gemini requires it to be base-64 encoded and stored as a header in the request.
 Adding a 'nonce' is optional for the API but is highly recommended.
 That's why the class will always send each request with a unique 'nonce'.
 An important point to note is that every argument for the methods of PrivateClient must be